UniFi Express 7 vs Dream Router 7: Which One Should You Buy in 2026?

 | 4+ devices | ⚠️ Requires switch | ✅ 3 direct + expand with switch |

 For businesses planning wired infrastructure, the Dream Router 7's additional ports can eliminate or postpone the need for a separate switch.
-For wireless-first environments, the Express 7's single LAN port is sufficient when paired with a small switch.
+For wireless-first environments, the Express 7's single LAN port works well when paired with a small switch.
+See our network cabling checklist for planning wired runs.

-Dream Router 7 - Tower design with 5 Ethernet ports and active cooling
+Dream Router 7 - Tower design with 4 RJ45 ports, SFP+ WAN, and active cooling

 | Setup Step | UniFi Express 7 | Dream Router 7 | Simpler Option |